 This was shot about a foot way if measured by bodies or few inches if measured by hands.
 I had no idea what I was getting into.
 If it is on the street I just shoot.
 When I got home I researched the cards they hand out and then put it all together.

 Very hard to post process.
 I shot into the sun.
 Close to 30 versions to get something doable.
 It is hard to print, requires 3 passes through the printer.
 The border was shot at 2 in the morning with a little 16mp handheld Fuji camera by incandescent light.
 It was off color, so I did some color work on it.
 I have mentioned my hate for shooting still life’s, commercial work etc. Still the border came out good enough for me.

 In this day and age a photog would have to be careful about producing Order Women Like Pizza with all the #MeToo stigma.
-But if you are underground, as I am, you have no worries.
-You can do as you like and you can name your photo as you like.
-As long as legal you can be true to your vision, you got nothing to lose.
+But if you are underground, as I am, you can do as you like.
+You have already been cancelled by the art world.
 In fact you would welcome the attention any controversy would bring you.
 But attention is not why I did it.
 I use photography to make sense of the world plain and simple.

 A 13 x 19 archival pigment print of Order Women Like Pizza was offered as a donation to 53 museums.
 1 museum accepted the print, 4 or 5 replied with ‘no thanks’ and the rest were no replies.
 None of the photo curators that were presented with the donation proposal were museum quality photogs themselves. (or even photogs) Curators are generally art history majors and have no idea what goes into producing this type of work.
 When dealing with museums you learn to just suck it up and move on to the next project.